GetMetaMap/metamap-cordova-plugin/docs/mati-ionic-cordova.md

 <a id="cordova-html"></a>
 #### HTML

-Add the Mati button to your HTML file:
+Add the MetaMap button to your HTML file:

 **HTML Example for Cordova**
 ```